Eastern Connecticut State University: Academics

-Academically, the university is organized into three schools, the School of Arts and Sciences, the School of Education and Professional Studies, and the School of Continuing Education.
-Graduate study programs offered through the School of Education and Professional Studies include Education, Teacher Certification, and Organizational Management.
+Academically, the university is organized into two schools, the School of Arts and Sciences, the School of Education and Professional Studies.
+Eastern has 41 majors, 65 minors, and more than 60 concentrations to choose from.

+Graduate study programs offered through the School of Education and Professional Studies include Applied Data Science, Accounting, Education, Teacher Certification, and Organizational Management.

 Rankings

-For 2024, U.S. News & World Report ranked Eastern tied for #69 out of 178 Regional Universities North, tied for #23 in Regional Universities North Top Public Schools, and #23 in Regional Universities North Best Value Schools.
+For 2026, U.S. News & World Report ranked Eastern tied for #66 out of 178 Regional Universities North, #23 in Regional Universities North Top Public Schools, and #37 in Regional Universities North Best Value Schools.

 Undergraduate admissions

-In 2024, the university accepted 73.8% of undergraduate applicants, with those admitted having an average 3.4 GPA.
+In 2024, the university accepted 80.5% of undergraduate applicants, with those admitted having an average 3.4 GPA.
 The university does not require submission of standardized test scores, Eastern being a test optional school.
 Those submitting test scores had an average 980–1190 SAT score (62% submitting scores) or average 16–28 ACT score (2% submitting scores).

 Institute for Sustainable Energy

 The Institute for Sustainable Energy was opened in 2001 and focuses on sustainable energy education, serving as a source for sustainable energy information, assistance in sustainable energy policy making, and assistance in implementing sustainable energy solutions.
 The institute is located at 182 High Street.
 The current director is William Leahy.

 In 2012 Eastern had a stationary phosphoric acid fuel cell, known as the PureCell System Model 400, installed on the west side of its Science Building.
 Eastern will use 100 percent of the energy produced by the fuel cell system to provide a majority of the power required for the Science Building, while maximizing the use of the heat output available.
 Under a 10-year Energy Services Agreement (ESA) with ClearEdge Power, the installation was made possible by a federal American Recovery and Reinvestment Act (ARRA) grant through CEFIA.